Special-K-s-Flightsim-Bots/DCSServerBot/plugins/motd/README.md

 # Plugin MessageOfTheDay (MOTD)
-This plugin adds a message of the day to the server, that is displayed either on join or when you hop in a plane.
+This plugin adds a message of the day to the server, that is displayed either on join or when you hop into a plane.

 ## Configuration
 The plugin is configured via JSON, as many others.
 If you don't generate your custom json file (sample available in the